pawel-wzietek/IODevices/README.md

 public bool checkEOI;         //use EOI information: if true repeat read if EOI not detected (eg. buffer too small); default=true,

 public bool enablepoll; //use serial poll, set to false for devices not  supporting polling ("poll timeout" message)

+public byte MAVmask = 16;   // for GPIB, USBTMC-USB488, VXI-11:
+                           // standard (488.2) mask for MAV status (bit 5 of the status byte),
+                           // change it for devices not quite compliant with 488.2

 public bool stripcrlf;         //remove crlf in ByteArrayToString method